filipinascimento/openalex-raw/README.md

     # do something with the entity
 ```

-On a fast storage, it may take a couple of hours to iterate over all the entities for `works` or ```authors` types.
+On fast storage, it may take a couple of hours to iterate over all the entities for `works` or ```authors` types.
 For `institutions` and `venues`, and `concepts` types, it may take just a few minutes.

 ## Generating Schema and Report
-Reports for each entity type can be found in the folder `Schema` of this repository.
-To generate/update all the reports, check the file `Examples/create_report.py` in the repository.
+Schemas and reports for each entity type can be found respectively in the folders `Schema` and `Reports` of this repository.
+Schema files are in machine-readable JSON format and contain all the fields and non-null counts, nested structures and lists are included.
+The reports show the number and percentage of the coverage of the fields in the dataset.
+Both Schema and Report files are named according to the OpenAlex entity type.
+Schema files also include the most common values (samples) for each field.
+Two schema files are provided: one with samples (e.g., `Schema/schema_works_samples.json`) and another without (e.g., `Schema/schema_works.json`).

+To generate/update all the reports and schema, check the file `Examples/create_report.py`.
+Building the report can take a long time.
+You can use the provided schema files when generating `dbgz` archives.

 ## Coming soon
  - Random access based on the OpenAlex ID via `dbgz`.